-Another parameter to check is how face tracking SDK performs on people with different skin colors, i.e. with Afro-American and Asian skin type.
+Another parameter to check is how face tracker SDK performs on people with different skin colors, i.e. with Afro-American and Asian skin types.
 The internet is brimming with examples of the technology blamed for racism.

 But the answer here is the datasets based on which the algorithms were trained to recognize and modify faces.

-The use of balanced datasets, those that include people's faces with different anthropometry (ages, genders, nationalities) allows achieving quality performance of face modification technologies, e.g. face masks.
+The use of balanced datasets, those that include people's faces with different anthropometry (ages, genders, nationalities) allows for achieving the quality performance of face modification technologies, e.g. face masks.

 Example: Banuba’s mask is faster compared to the other one.

 Unless trained to detect faces at low light, the algorithms fail to identify the proper face boundaries if lighting decreases and mix up the face with the background.

 There are several ways to approach this either with the camera light switch on — the technology lights the face to ensure face tracker performance.
 Or it can set ‘low lighting detection” mode so that algorithms wouldn't waste the phone's power but rather waited for the proper lighting.

 However, the best way is to have the face tracker SDK algorithms trained to detect faces in low light.
 With this, the phone can capture and track the face even if the human eye can hardly find it.

 If the user covers the face with a scarf, glasses, hand or other occlusions, facial tracking might be lost.
 Most face tracker SDKs support occlusion to some extent.

 Example: Banuba’s mask is accurate with glasses-occlusion while the other one is not.